crazoter/My-Docs/docs/manga_reviews.md

   * Comedy:       🙂😀
   * Action:       🤜🔪⚔️💣💥
   * Storytelling: ✋😑👌👍
-  * Verdict:      This is good
+  * Verdict:      This is good, but cop out ending
 ```
 * Kishuku Gakkou no Juliet
 ```